MartianZoo/solarnet/docs/type-system.md

 # Type system

-Unexpectedly, expressing Terraforming Mars instructions seems to benefit from a novel type system, so I've developed one.
-This type system is... "bespoke", (you might say "opportunistic"): it's tailored closely to what this particular game needs from it, and in particular to goal of keeping Pets expressions as similar to the iconographic language used on the published cards as feasible.
-These constraints have motivated all the design choices described below.
+In order to express game instructions in a way that is both "executable" and also representable as icons in a way very similar to the published icon grammar, a novel type system had to be designed.
+This type system is of course tailored closely to what this particular game needs from it.

 For now, I'll have to address this to the reader who is already familiar with the Java type system, or ones enough like it.
 Later I can try to write something more accessible.

 ## Components

 A game state consists entirely of a multiset of **component** instances (plus task queues, which we can ignore for now).
 Each of these components has a concrete **type**.
 In fact, components are distinguishable by their *type alone*; there are no attributes/properties/fields in the language.
-Accordingly, of course, component instances are always immutable.
+Accordingly, component instances are always immutable.

 For example, when the game begins there are 20 instances of `TerraformRating<Player1>`, 20 of `TerraformRating<Player2>`, etc. The first 20 are indistinguishable from each other, and only their type distinguishes them from the latter 20.
 I'll try to use the term "component" consistently to mean a *single* instance, a.k.a a single occurrence of a component type (e.g., there were 40 components discussed in our example).

 A game state is mutable.
 There are only two operations: adding or removing N identical copies of a component.
-(Technically there are atomic transmutations as well, but these aren't much different from a remove-and-add.)
-Since these changes are change-logged, you can equally well view a game state as immutable, with the game "visiting" a series of these immutable states as it progresses.
+(Technically there are atomic transmutations as well, but these aren't that different from a remove-and-add.)
 Being a multiset, or "just a bag of things", you can never have a negative amount of anything -- a fact which creates exactly one headache for Terraforming Mars (megacredit production).
-This headache is worth suffering because adopting the multiset concept makes a large number of bugs impossible.
+This headache is worth suffering, though, because other than that adopting the multiset concept makes a large number of bugs impossible.

 Note that components are never "out of play"; a tile that's not yet on the board simply doesn't exist, and when you pay for a card the resources just vanish.
 (The "transmuting" just alluded to is fairly rare; mostly "steal" cards, and energy becoming heat during a production phase.)

 ## Classes and types

-As expected, we *declare* named classes (like `Player1`, `Animal`, or `EcologicalZone`) each class *defines* a type (by the same name), and then these types can be assembled into more complex types (like `Animal<EcologicalZone, Player1>`)
+As expected, we *declare* named classes (like `Player1`, `Animal`, or `EcologicalZone`) each class *defines* a type (by the same name), and then these types can be assembled into more complex types (like `Animal<Player1, EcologicalZone<Player1>>`).

-A class may be abstract or concrete.
-It can have any number of superclasses, which might also be abstract or concrete, without restriction (concrete extending concrete is very rare, however; only needed by `CapitalTile`!).
+A class is abstract or concrete.
+It can have any number of superclasses, which might also be abstract or concrete, without restriction (concrete extending concrete is very rare: only `CapitalTile` does it).

 All classes are loaded and frozen before a game begins.
 So, for example, for any class we always know the complete set of its subclasses.
 Only the types that *might* be needed in that game are loaded.
 For example, without the Venus expansion there will be no such type as `VenusStep` or `VenusTag`.
 This also explains, for example, how we can tell which 5 milestones are available to be claimed, even though no instance of `Milestone` exists in the game state until we claim one; we just look at what classes have been loaded.
-(This scheme works out well in many ways, and creates exactly one headache, called Aridor.)
+(This scheme works out well in many ways, while creating just one headache, called Aridor.)

 ## Generic types / dependencies

 Pets types are generic types.
 We have `Energy<Player2>` and `CityTile<VolcanicArea>` etc. The first class named is the "root type", then comes a list of "specializations" (similar to "type arguments", but we'll get to the differences).

 These types express not just an arbitrary parameterization, but a *dependency*.
 An instance of `Energy` cannot exist without one *specific* instance of `Player` to depend on.
 A `CityTile` can't exist without both a `Player` and an `Area` to depend on.
 A component can't be removed without dealing with its dependents somehow (for example, to remove `PharmacyUnion<Player2>` from play, all the `Disease<PharmacyUnion>` components must already be gone, and the two `MicrobeTag<PharmacyUnion>` components need to be removed automatically with the card).